ppeetteerrs/personal-website/content/series/gem5/2_isa_parser/index.md

 # 4 Summary

 This tutorial / documentation is painstakingly put together over numerous days.
-I sincerely hope that it helps to explain the ISA Parser&#8217;s inner workings despite the poor documentation on the official site.
+I sincerely hope that it helps to explain the ISA Parser's inner workings despite the poor documentation on the official site.
 If there are any errors / gaps, please kindly comment such that I can rectify it.
 Thank you!